IamConstantine/LeetCodeFiddle/README.md

 5. [Contruct Binary Tree](https://leetcode.com/problems/construct-binary-tree-from-preorder-and-inorder-traversal) - Solved using inorder map(value, index),incrementing preorder index and a l and r for tracking size of subtree
 5. [Tree Max Sum Path](https://leetcode.com/problems/binary-tree-maximum-path-sum) - a hard question solved within half an hour :).
 Find the max at each node by comparing current node, max of left and max of right.
 6. [Kth Smallest Element in BST](https://leetcode.com/problems/kth-smallest-element-in-a-bst) - use inorder traversal iterative.
+7. [Valid Tree](https://leetcode.com/problems/graph-valid-tree) - A Tree has only V-1 edges.
+So check this and if it passes, then check if all nodes are connected.
+No need to check if graph has cycles because connected graph with cycle should have more than n - 1 edges.

 ### **Graph**